 We use two main datasets, Incentive Lab by Institutional Shareholder Services and ExecuComp.
 Incentive Lab contains detailed compensation contract information for the 750 largest U.S. firms collected from proxy statements (DEF 14A) for CEOs and other executives starting from 1998.
 ExecuComp contains a combination of firms from S&P 500, S&P Midcap, and S&P Smallcap 600, plus backfilling of companies who were in one of the indices at some point, starting from 1992.
-For both datasets, we limit our sample to CEOs serving a full year.
+For both datasets, we restrict our sample to CEOs serving a full year.
+This restriction ensures that we include only complete annual compensation and not partial year compensation, which would increase estimates of pay volatility unrelated to risk.
 In addition, we use financial data from Compustat, stock return data from CRSP, data on board of directors from Institutional Shareholder Services, and institutional holdings data from Thomson Reuters Institutional (13F) Holdings.
-The variables used are described in a table in the Appendix.
+The variables used are described in the Appendix.

-When using the Incentive Lab data, we restrict the sample period to 2006-2016 because data collection is sparse and incomplete before 2006, the year when mandatory disclosure of compensation contracts started.
-We restrict attention to contracts that use absolute performance metrics only (contract details for relative performance goals are generally insufficient in Incentive Lab) and to contracts with quantitative performance metrics (there is less data on qualitative performance metrics such as customer satisfaction for us to conduct a simulation exercise).
-We include bonus, RSU grants and options grants (we include both performance-vesting and time-vesting grants).
+When using the Incentive Lab data, we restrict the sample period to 2006-2016.
+The year 2006 marks the availability of the plan-based awards table.
+We restrict attention to contracts that use absolute performance metrics only (contract details for relative performance goals are generally insufficient in Incentive Lab and including them would greatly increase the complexity of the estimation model) and to contracts with quantitative performance metrics (data is not available on qualitative performance metrics such as customer satisfaction to conduct a simulation exercise).
+We include bonus, RSU grants and option grants (both performance-vesting and time-vesting grants).

-We identify the specific performance metrics used in each contract.
-In addition to providing the name of the performance metric, Incentive Lab collects data from proxy statements on whether a given performance metric is scaled (either by shares outstanding or by sales) or is expressed as a growth rate.
-It also collects textual information to more precisely describe the metric (e.g., when

-Incentive Lab field "metric" has the value of "Cashflow", Incentive Lab clarifies whether it is operating cash flow, free cash flow or net cash flow).
+We identify the specific performance metrics used in each contract. including whether a given performance metric is scaled (either by shares outstanding or by sales) or is expressed as a growth rate.
+It also collects textual information to more precisely describe the metric (e.g., when Incentive Lab variable "metric" has the value of "Cashflow", Incentive Lab variable "metricOther" clarifies whether it is operating cash flow, free cash flow or net cash flow).
 We use this detailed information for each compensation contract.
-Despite the large volume of metrics data in Incentive Lab, not all grants in ExecuComp have accompanying metrics data in Incentive Lab.
-To define our clean sample, we drop firms that have actual bonus, RSU, or option payments in ExecuComp but for which there is no information in Incentive Lab.
+Despite the large volume of metrics data in Incentive

+Lab, not all grants in ExecuComp have accompanying metrics data in Incentive Lab.
+To define our 'clean sample', we drop firms that have actual bonus, RSU, or option payments in ExecuComp but for which there is no information in Incentive Lab.
 The clean sample collects only firm-years for which we can simulate all known performance components.
-We construct an alternative sample that also includes observations for which we do not have complete contract information for the CEO for a given year (e.g., we may have bonus contract details but not restricted stock details despite observing that the CEO was paid some restricted stock, as well as bonus, in that year).
+We construct an 'alternative sample' that also includes observations for which we do not have complete contract information for the CEO for a given year (e.g., we may have bonus contract details but not restricted stock details despite observing that the CEO was paid some restricted stock, as well as bonus, in that year).